MoFEM/Workshop2023/index.md

 #### Run container

-If you like just try, after shutdown of the JupyterHub container will be romoved run docker it as follows,
+If you like, just try the container that after the shutdown of the JupyterHub container will be removed, run docker it as follows,
 ~~~~
 docker run --rm --name workshop2023 -p 8000:8000 -p 2222:22 likask/mofem-spack-jupyterhub:Workshop2023
 ~~~~

-#### Run deomon
+#### Run demon

-If you like to switch it on for some time, we recommend to run it as a deaom,
+If you would like to switch it on for some time, we recommend running it as a demon,
 ~~~~~
 docker run -d --name workshop2023 -p 8000:8000 -p 2222:22 likask/mofem-spack-jupyterhub:Workshop2023
 ~~~~~
-In case you run it on the laptop, and you shout it down, you adter reboot you can restart container as follows
+In case you run it on the laptop and you shout it down, after reboot, you can restart the container as follows.
 ~~~~~
 docker start workshop2023
 ~~~~~

 #### M1 chip case on Mac

-If you have run Mac with ARM chip, you have to switch platofrm when you run compiler,
+If you have run a Mac with an ARM chip, you have to switch platforms when you run the compiler,
 ~~~~~~
 docker run -d --platform linux/amd64 --name workshop2023 -p 8000:8000 -p 2222:22 likask/mofem-spack-jupyterhub:Workshop2023
 ~~~~~~
-that rensers suboptimal prefromance, however is a workable solution.
+That results in suboptimal performance, however, is a workable solution.

-In theroy, you can build your docer image from M1 chip, however, we do not test it and at and that time we do not know if all packages will run.
+In theory, you can build your docker image from M1 chip.
+However, we do not test it and at that time we do not know if all packages will run.
 However, MoFEM compilation with Spack will work.

 ## Login and starting work

-- Login as user "mofem", you set password on fisrt login.
-Note this is passord to jupyterhub, not password to Linux environment.
+- Login as user "mofem"; you set a password on the first login.
+Note this is the password to JupyterHub, not a password to the Linux environment.
-- Before you strat exacute *install.md* notebook.
-It will craete locl view of genric MoFEM installation which is used by default in example notebooks.
+- Before you start, execute *install.md* notebook.
+It will create a local view of the generic MoFEM installation, which is used by default in example notebooks.

-## Being good citizen
+## Being a good citizen

-This is a case when container is running on server and you share resources with other users.
+This is a case when the container is running on a server and you share resources with other users.

-- If you run somthing with multiprocesses and which will run longer than 5-10 minutes, be nice, i.e. run command as follows
+- If you run something with multiprocess which will run longer than 5-10 minutes, be nice, i.e. run the command as follows
 ~~~~
 nice -n 10 mpirun -np 2 ./command_line
 ~~~~